alexji/mikerun/README.md

 * ThAr arcs (for wavelength calibration)
 * Fringe flats (dome screen flats for removing fringing at the red end.
 Use -fringekey <keyname>)
   * This requires a relatively recent carpy version to work
+  * You will definitely want this if you plan to do anything above ~8000A
 * Recommended to take at least one RV standard

 I usually take 20 quartz, 20 milkys the first afternoon, then 5-10 each afternoon after that.